v1bh475u/MVC/README.md

     go mod tidy
     cp ./config/.env.example ./config/.env
     ```

-- __Database Setup__
-    1. Run `mysql -u root -p < database/db.sql` from root directory.
-    2. Update the `config/.env` file with your database credentials.
+- Update the `.env` file with your database credentials.
-    3. Use the Makefile to create the database and tables.
-(Database is setup in form of migrations.
-So, to jump to the most stable model, enter `5` when asked for version)

-- __Running the server__
+- Run `chmod +x ./cmd/startup.sh` to make the script executable.
+- Run `./cmd/startup.sh` to start the process of hosting the server and also add control for migrations.
+- Use the `Makefile` to complete the database. (**Note:** The databse is created completely after migration version `4` and `5` just adds some dummy data for testing.
+Version above `5` is for testing purposes only.)
+- Makefile after startup.sh has following utilities:
     ```zsh
+    make build
-    go run cmd/main.go
+    make run
+    make clean
+    make host
+    make migration_create
+    make migration_up
+    make migration_down
+    make migration_fix
     ```
-- __Unit Test__
+- The `startup.sh` will make up the database upto version `5`.
+- Use `make host` to host the server.

+## Unit Test
-    The unit test is available for `InsertUser` function in `models` package.
+- The unit test is available for `InsertUser` function in `models` package.
 To run the test use the following command from root directory:
     ```zsh
     go test ./pkg/models
     ```
-- __Migration__
+- Another unit test is available for `HashPassword` function in `utils` package.
+To run the test use the following command from root directory:
+    ```zsh
+    go test ./pkg/utils
+    ```
+## Migration

-    For migration testing, use the Makefile.
+- For migration testing, use the Makefile.
 The Makefile has the following commands:
     ```zsh
     make migration_create
     make migration_up